 Promoting affordable and reliable transportation options based on the needs of the populations being served — particularly populations that are traditionally underserved — is a WFRC priority.

-FHWA has defined underserved individuals as those that meet one or more of the following criteria: Low Income, Minority, Elderly, Children, Limited English Proficiency, or Persons with Disabilities.
+FHWA has defined underserved individuals as those that meet one or more of the following criteria: Low Income, Racial-Ethnic Minority, Elderly, Children, Limited English Proficiency, or Persons with Disabilities.
 WFRC, under the direction of its committees and Board, has adopted a Vulnerable Communities framework as an important input to its transportation planning efforts.
-For analysis purposes, Vulnerable Communities are those census block groups where any of the following conditions is met:
+For analysis purposes, Vulnerable Communities are those census block groups where any of the following criteria is met:

-- greater than 25 percent low-income — low-income populations are highlighted, as a lack of access to reliable and efficient transportation can be a major barrier to economic mobility
+- Greater than 25 percent Low-Income — low-income populations are highlighted, as a lack of access to reliable and efficient transportation can be a major barrier to economic mobility